Does one really characterise what we M-F transsexual made as a ‘choice’?

 No matter 40 years ago or today, it remains a ‘man’s world’.
 Even women who have risen to the top of the heap include many who are little more than stooges for the patriarchy.
 It’s not entirely them to blame.
 They came of their age in the 1950s – 1960s – 1970s.; they were indoctrinated by that male patriarchy.

-One of Arizona’s most famous (nay, infamous) Republican right-wing conservative radio talk show hosts boasted last election day 2014 that ‘Republicans are so stupid they’ll vote for anything with an ‘R’ after the name, including Daffy Duck.’ – yeh, he said that – the b*lls!
+John C. Scott Ulm, one of Arizona’s most famous (nay, infamous) Republican right-wing conservative radio talk show hosts, boasted last election day 2014 that ‘Republicans are so stupid they’ll vote for anything with an ‘R’ after the name, including Daffy Duck.’.
+Yeh, he said that – the b*lls!
 He is so accurate – you Republi-cons vote exactly as he derided you, you stoopid pawns.

 I sit and wonder where is the common sense among the people here – they do not listen and do not pay attention, they vote by habit for Republicans who insult them.
 And they lay blame on others when things go wrong.